peterjc/galaxy_blast/README.md

 of a Feather" (BoF) http://wiki.galaxyproject.org/Events/GCC2013/BoF/GalaxyBlast meeting was held in July 2013 during the annual Galaxy Community Conference.
-It was agreed to move the code into a dedicated Git repository on GitHub, with the goal of giving the project a clearer identify and making it easier for Peter to manage.
+It was agreed to move the code into a dedicated Git repository on GitHub, with the goal of giving the project a clearer identity and making it easier for Peter to manage.